Our Response to COVID-19

 The coronavirus disease (COVID-19) continues to affect many regions of the world and the full impact of this virus is still unfolding.

 We remain committed to taking proactive measures to safeguard our employees, agents, policyholders and injured workers during this crisis.
-For the benefit of our customers, below are several commonly asked questions and resources that will assist you in understanding our response to this unprecedented situation.
+For the benefit of our customers, below are several commonly asked questions and resources that will assist you in understanding our response to this situation.

 Senate Bill 1159

 The California Legislature approved Senate Bill 1159, which impacts COVID-19 cases amongst all workers.
 The bill went into effect Sept.
 17, 2020.
 The full text of the bill can be found here.

 When an employer knows that an employee has tested positive for COVID-19, they must report it to their claim administrator within three business days via fax or email.

 Employers will face a $10,000 fine if there are false reports or they fail to submit information.
 For a full summary of the bill, reporting instructions and frequently asked questions, please visit our Senate Bill 1159 page.